 Male or female.
 There is a theory that two male neutered cats will get along better than two female spayed cats.
 However, there are many pet parents (including myself) that will disagree with this statement.
 There really is no guarantee that two males, two females or one of each will get along without incident.
 For this reason, look to the above points to help better your chances of finding a good match for your resident cat.

-Now that we’ve covered the pre-steps to introducing your cat to a new cat, let’s claw our way into the main steps you will want to take for a smooth transition of both your new cat and your resident fur baby.
+Now that we’ve covered the pre-steps to introducing your cat to a new cat, let’s claw our way into the main steps you will want to take for the introduction process.

 Step 1 – Keep Them Separated